lawsie/guizero/docs-src/docs/index.md

 1. Open a terminal
 2. Install `tkinter` using your distribution's package manager, e.g. `sudo apt install python3-tk`
-3. Install guizero using pip by typing `pip3 install guizero` or `sudo pip3 install guizero` if you dont have superuser rights
+3. Install guizero using pip by typing `pip3 install guizero` or `sudo pip3 install guizero` if you don't have superuser rights

     ![linux pip install](images/linux_pip_install.gif)

-### Additional features install
+### Install additional features

 To use the additional [image features](images.md) of guizero such as:

 - JPG image support
 - scaling images
 - animated gifs

 ... you will need to install guizero with the pip command: